pulumi/docs/content/docs/get-started/install/_index.md

 ### Chocolatey

-You can install Pulumi through the [Chocolatey package manager](https://chocolatey.org):
+You can install Pulumi using elevated permissions through the [Chocolatey package manager](https://chocolatey.org):

 ```powershell
 > choco install pulumi